Kaakati/VIPER-Module-Generator/README.md

 ## VIPER Checklist
 To get started easier, we’ve prepared a list of notes to make sure everything follows the VIPER’s design principle.
 We hope this will be useful to you also as we find it to be.

-* [ ] Views and view controllers receive user interactions and pass them to presenters for decision making
+* [ ] Views and view controllers receive user interactions and pass them to presenters for decision making.
-* [ ] Presenters contain the view logics and prepare content for display and reacting to user inputs
+* [ ] Presenters contain the view logics and prepare content for display and reacting to user inputs.
-* [ ] Presenters should not know about the existence of all UIViews
+* [ ] Presenters should not know about the existence of all UIViews.
-* [ ] Interactors contain business logics and they should be independent of UI
+* [ ] Interactors contain business logics and they should be independent of UI.
-* [ ] Entities are  model objects manipulated by Interactors
+* [ ] Entities are  model objects manipulated by Interactors.
-* [ ] Wireframe is the only place to define screen navigations and their transition animations
+* [ ] Wireframe is the only place to define screen navigations and their transition animations.
+* [ ] Contracts contains all my functions that I'll use for the project.

 ## What is VIPER?